rassabin/Behavioural-and-Cognitive-Robotics/README.md

 All trained files you can find in "result" folder.

 ## Task 4
+Was perdromed the training process of hopper.
+But due to computational complexity max step in ".ini" was decreased in 10 times.
+Trainig process was done by standart reward function and by revised one.
+The fig for standart type shown next:
+And for revised reward function:
+AS you can see

 ## Task 5
 For building new robot in Gym/Bullet environment was created next structure of the project: